use-cookie-consent/use-cookie-consent-docs/README.md

 ## Built with

-This documentation is built with [Nextra](https://github.com/shuding/nextra).
+This documentation is using [Nextra](https://github.com/shuding/nextra).

 ## Contributors